markoshorro/markoshorro.github.io/_i18n/en/index.md

 # 1 &ensp; Introduction

 My name is Marcos Horro (see Figure 1), even though I usually write it with 'k'.
-I am, currently, a PhD student with the Computer Architecture Group at the University of A Coruña.
+I am working as a Computer Architect @ AMD within the Adaptative and Embedded Computing Group in Dublin, Ireland.

 <figure>
 <img style="width: 70%;" src="../assets/img/profile.png"/>
 <figcaption>Figure 1: This is what my face looks like, unfortunately for me.</figcaption>
 </figure>

-You can contact me at <span class="email">marcos.horro(at)udc.gal</span>.
+You can contact me at <span class="email">marcosh(at)amd.com</span>.

 # 2 &ensp; State of the art